andyk8872/p5-ecommerce/README.md

 </details>

 <details>
 <summary> Checkout </summary>
 <br>

 The checkout feature allow the user to view a list of their shopping bag including costs.
 There is a blank form if they are not a registered user.
 This form is to contain name and delivery details.
+Within the checkout model a formula was added to workout the delivery cost for each transaction.
+A fixed delivery charge which can be set in settings.py if the order is below a certain threshold.

 ![Shopping Bag](/docs/checkout.png)